The impact of quark masses on pQCD thermodynamics: Results

 We also compute quark number susceptibilities, which are defined as derivatives with respect to the corresponding quark chemical potentials $\vec{\mu}\equiv(\mu_u,\mu_d,\dots,\mu_{N_f})$ as

 For instance, $\chi_u^4\equiv\chi_{uuuu}=\frac{\partial^4p}{\partial\mu^4_u}$.

 In Fig.~\ref{fig:10} we plot $\chi^4_u$ normalized to its SB-limit and compare it with several other data.
 Additionally we plot the case for 3 flavors with equal masses of $1$ GeV.
-In Fig.~\ref{fig:11} the second- (left) and the fourth-order (right) baryon number susceptibilities, given by
+In Fig.~\ref{fig:11} the second- (top) and the fourth-order (bottom) baryon number susceptibilities, given by

 are displayed.
 Whereas for physical quark masses the mass effect on the susceptibilities is arguably small, for heavier quarks the effect is dramatic, even at comparable and large values of the temperature.
 Since these quantities seem to be much more sensitive to mass effects, comparisons to lattice results with unphysical high quark masses should be made with caution.